tratteria/website/content/docs/installation/deploying-tratteria.md

 toc: true
 ---

-[Tratteria Service](https://github.com/tratteria/tratteria) is an open source Transaction Tokens (TraTs) Service.
-It is responsible for generating TraTs.
+[Tratteria Service](https://github.com/tratteria/tratteria) is an open source Transaction Tokens (TraTs) Service, which is responsible for issuing TraTs.

-[Tconfigd](/docs/installation/installing-tconfigd) runs in its own dedicated namespace and is cluster-specific.
-But, the Tratteria service operates in the application namespace.
-We must deploy different Tratteria services for different application environments or namespaces.
+While [Tconfigd](/docs/installation/installing-tconfigd) runs in its own dedicated namespace and is cluster-specific, Tratteria service operates in the application namespace and must be deployed seperately for different application environments or namespaces.

 Please follow the instructions from [Tratteria's deployment readme](https://github.com/tratteria/tratteria/tree/main/kubernetes) to deploy Tratteria service.